Building Permits

 Find more information about fees and how to submit permit applications.

-Construction permits deal with structural stability of buildings and the health and safety of the building's occupants.
+Building permits deal with structural stability of buildings and the health and safety of the building's occupants.
 Development permits deal primarily with a development's impact on surrounding properties.
-New construction requires both a construction permit and a development permit.
+New construction requires both a building permit and a development permit.

 More information